 Notable Features: They feature one highly polished flat round-faced striking head and one pointed rectangular head.

-To find out which pliers may be best suited to you compliment your hammer, read our handy guide here.
+To find out which pliers may be best suited to you compliment your hammer, read our handy guide here or here to find out about the different types of screwdrivers.

 If you need any more help or advice on our range of hammers, then please don’t hesitate to get in touch with us via live chat or through our contact page.